Albertville Divorce Lawyers & Divorce Attorneys

 Once both spouses have returned the signed and executed documents back to our office with the filing fee then our Albertville divorce attorney will file your case electronically.
 Once the uncontested divorce is filed in Marshall County then you will usually receive your divorce decree by email and mail about a month or two later.
 Since an agreement has been filed with the Court, the judge just has to look it over.
 As long as the judge approves it then you should not have to ever step foot in a Marshall County courtroom.

 To begin the process of getting a cheap and easy divorce in Albertville, you need to fill out a questionnaire.
-You can do this online by clicking the Take Action button to the right of page (or click here to fill it out online) or you can have us email or mail you a questionnaire to fill out and return to us however you want to.
+You can do this online by going to the sidebar on the right side of the page or you can have us email or mail you a questionnaire to fill out and return to us however you want to.
 It is usually not necessary to meet with our Albertville divorce lawyer in person as long as both parties are in complete agreement about all issues such as child support, property distribution, and custody.